 Line offices and programs should engage the NOAA Observing Systems Council in planning and implementing commercial data programs.
 They should ensure that program and acquisition staff seek and obtain training on commercial data and service approaches/ flexibilities, and familiarize themselves with the use of observations to support NOAA's mission.
-Line offices should work with the Acquisition and Grants Office (AGO) to establish a commercial data program within their respective organizations to efficiently obtain commercial data from the private sector for operational and research applications.
-Commercial data programs should establish pilot projects to test, develop and demonstrate new and emerging technologies that have the potential to improve NOAA's mission.
+Line offices should work with the Acquisition and Grants Office (AGO) to either leverage an existing data buy program within NOAA or establish a unique commercial data program within their respective organizations to efficiently obtain commercial data from the private sector for operational and research applications.
+Commercial data programs should establish pilot project procedures which include assessing commercial capabilities, determining pilotable data types, developing and executing pilot projects, and determining readiness for operational purchasing.
+Pilot projects in these programs will test, develop and demonstrate new and emerging technologies that have the potential to improve NOAA's mission (see section 6).